Weapons of Opportunity

 Facebook Share Twitter Share Pinterest Share

-It is simply a fact of life — there are many places where you are not permitted to carry a firearm.
+It is simply a fact of life — there are many places where you are not permitted to carry a firearm and must rely on a weapon of opportunity.
 If you plan on going to any federal building such as a courthouse, post office, etc., or an airport, school, hospital or posted business, you have no other legal option but to leave your firearm outside the building.

 Understanding how to employ weapons of opportunity can mean the difference between survival and death.

-But what are your self-defense options if it hits the fan at one of these locations when you do not have access to your firearm?
+But what are your self-defense options if you are the victim of an assault or other crime at one of these locations when you do not have access to your firearm?

 Exit…